Nibezak/payflow-package/docs/core/extending/search.md

 ## Default index values

-Eloquent models which use the `Lunar\Base\Traits\Searchable` trait will use an indexer class to tell Scout how each it should be indexed, if an indexer isn't mapped in the config the default `EloquentIndexer` (provided by Lunar) will be used.
+Eloquent models which use the `Payflow\Base\Traits\Searchable` trait will use an indexer class to tell Scout how each it should be indexed, if an indexer isn't mapped in the config the default `EloquentIndexer` (provided by Payflow) will be used.

 This class will map a basic set of fields to the search index: